Berbem16/Aerie-Dev/README.md

 - **Delete Users**: Remove user accounts from the system
 - **User Table**: View all users with creation dates and role assignments

+### Sightings Management
+- **View All Sightings**: Complete list of all reported UAS sightings in the system
+- **Sighting Details**: Display type, location, time, unit, and other key information
+- **Delete Sightings**: Remove sightings from the database with confirmation dialog
+- **Real-Time Count**: See total number of sightings in the system
+- **Quick Management**: Efficient interface for managing all sighting records

 ### Database Manager
 - **Table Overview**: View all PostgreSQL tables with row counts and storage sizes
 - **Schema Display**: Complete column information including data types and constraints